 I know that Valextra is much-lauded as a brand of staid and classic bags that are extremely well-made out of the finest leathers, but…I just don’t get it.
 I can’t wrap my head around it.

 It seems like I’ve seen the Valextra Babila Top Handle everywhere – on celebrities, as one of Barneys.com’s much-lauded “obsessions,” at the finest stores.
-But I can’t help but find them unbearably plain and dull – the emperor appears to have no clothes.

 We’ve had some harsh words to say over the past month or so about Prada‘s fall handbag collection.
 Some of them are covered in fur, some of them are unfortunate combinations of velvet and nylon, and a lot of them look a little “grandma.”